Mwani people: Demography & Distribution

-In modern times, the Mwani number around 120,000-200,000 people and live mainly in Cabo Delagado Province.
-They make up 5.2%-8.6% of Cabo Delagado's total population of 2.3 million.
-In Cabo Delagado, the Mwani mainly live in the coastal districts (Mocímboa da Praia District, Quirimbas Islands, Vamizi Island, Ibo District, Pemba District, etc.).
-In Cabo Delagado's Mocímboa da Praia town, around 70% of the 40,000 inhabitants is Mwani.
+In modern times, the Mwani number around 120,000-200,000 people and live mainly in Cabo Delgado Province.
+They make up 5.2%-8.6% of Cabo Delgado's total population of 2.3 million.
+In Cabo Delagado, the Mwani mainly live in the coastal districts (Mocímboa da Praia District, Quirimbas Islands, Vamizi Island, Ibo District, Pemba District, Palma, etc.).
+In Cabo Delgado's Mocímboa da Praia town, around 70% of the 40,000 inhabitants is Mwani.
 Ibo Island is considered by the Mwani to be an important cultural center, however the Mwani do not form a majority of the population there.
-Instead, the population is diverse and includes ethnic groups like the Makwe, Portuguese, Indian, Makua, Omani, and Mwani.
-The Mwani form a significant minority of the population of Pemba, which is majority Makonde.
+Instead, the population is diverse and includes ethnic groups like the Makwe, Portuguese, Indian, Makhua, Omani, and Mwani.
+The Mwani form a significant minority of the population of Pemba, which is majority Makhua.
 Palma, a Mozambican beach town, has a majority Mwani population.
 A small number of Mwani also live in Tanzania.

 Some coastal Mwani villages claim to be of Shirazi lineage.
 However, it is difficult to ascertain these claims due to intermarriage with other predominantly Muslim groups.
 Hence, it is possible that these Mwani villages are of Shirazi descent, but they could also have Comorian origins.